Pylons/pyramid/docs/designdefense.rst

 Groundhog application?
 If you answered three, you are correct.
 How many would a casual reader (and any sane developer) expect to be registered?
 If you answered two, you are correct.
 Will the double registration be a problem?
-With our fictional Groundhog framework's ``route`` method backing this application, not really.
+With our Groundhog framework's ``route`` method backing this application, not really.
 It will slow the application down a little bit, because it will need to miss twice for a route when it does not match.
 Will it be a problem with another framework, another application, or another decorator?
 Who knows.
 You need to understand the application in its totality, the framework in its totality, and the chronology of execution to be able to predict what the impact of unintentional code double-execution